git-quick-stats/git-py-stats/README.md

 2. **Install the Package**:

-    You can install the package locally in editable mode.
+    You can install the package directly from PyPI.
     This allows you to run `git-py-stats` from anywhere on your system.

     ```bash
-    pip install -e .
+    pip install git-py-stats
     ```

     Or you can run it locally without `pip` by doing the following